JeffBship/hello-world/README.md

 # Button Interface
-###CS505 Fall17 Group1:
+### CS505 Fall17 Group1: <br>
 Emily Park, Jeffrey Blankenship, Cecelia Oluwadoyinsola, James Luczynski, Melissa Mulcahy <br>

 -----
 Usage
 -----

 This is a java interface for usage with the button device that connects to the Raspberry Pi.
 It follows a state design pattern and is customizable for most  desired uses.

 NOTE: StateA.java, StateB.java, StateC.java, and ButtonAContext.java are samples on how to utilize the abstract class and interface provided.
 StateDemo.java demonstrates a way to implement this.